Kyle-Geronimo/Final-Project-HCI/README.md

 # *SELF ASSESSMENT*
-Based on the given rubric for grading, I assesed the system and it resulted to this:
+I assesed the system and it resulted to this:
 | Metric  |  4 | 3  | 2  |  1 |
 |---|---|---|---|---|
 | Code Reusability  |   |   | ✔ |   |